Signed in as:

 filler@godaddy.com

-Minnesota Ballet School Summer Intensive Programs offer comprehensive training in Russian classical ballet technique (Vaganova syllabus) and skills development.
-Intensive Camp places strong emphasis on ballet technique training while incorporating supplementary classes in character, pointe, variations, modern, men’s, partnering and aerial ballet.
-All programs will have additional guest teachers throughout the intensives in addition to our wonderful MBS faculty..
+Experience the Minnesota Ballet School Summer Intensive Program, offering extensive training in Russian classical ballet technique (Vaganova syllabus) and skill development.
+Our Intensive Camp places a strong emphasis on ballet technique while incorporating supplementary classes in character, pointe, variations, modern, men’s, partnering, and aerial ballet.
+Program will feature world-renowned guest teachers alongside our exceptional MBS faculty throughout the intensive.

 9am-1pm